Post by Graveyardbride on Nov 18, 2016 10:56:32 GMT -5

 The Body under the Floorboards.
 Newfield’s Old Straw House at 205 Elm Street is named for Gideon Straw and haunted by his daughter.
 Hannah Straw, age 30, died in March 1826 and because the ground was still frozen and a grave couldn’t be dug in the cemetery, some of the kitchen floorboards were removed and a hole was dug in the pliable earth.
 People who have inhabited the house over the years claim to have encountered Hannah’s apparition and for an extended period of time in the 1960s, her image appeared regularly at a window.
 Phantom footsteps and lights turning on and off of their own accord have also been reported.

 The Biddo Watcher.
 Visitors to Biddeford’s historic City Theater usually concentrate on what’s happening on stage, not knowing they, themselves, are being watched.
 Rumors of a “seeing eye” peering down from the ceiling, lights flashing and phantom voices abound.
-One persistent story involves singer Eva Gray, who collapsed following her third encore of the song “Goodbye, Little Girl, Goodbye” on the night before Halloween.
+One persistent story involves singer Eva Gray, who, on the night of All Hallows’ Eve, 1904, collapsed following her third encore of the song “Goodbye, Little Girl, Goodbye.”
 According to the theater’s website, “The beautiful 33-year-old died backstage from heart failure with her 3-year-old daughter present.
 Many since have referred to Eva as the theater’s resident ‘ghost.’”
 Taking into consideration its 116 years of opera and plays, many of which included tragedy, it is no wonder the old theater houses a ghost.

 A Haunted Church.
 Bath’s Winter Street Center used to be the Congregational church.
 In 1918 when the hospital was overflowing with patients suffering from Spanish influenza, the sanctuary was turned into a temporary infirmary, where many died.
 People have reported unexplained encounters in the church and one individual purportedly saw the apparition of a child standing in the balcony.
 Ghost-hunters have recorded strange noises in the old place of worship, some of which sound like footsteps and cries for help.